jianfch/stable-ts/README.md

             Whether to reassign segment and word ids (indices) after removing ``word``. verbose : bool, default True
-            Whether to print detail of the removed word.
+            Whether to print detail of the removed word. record : bool , default True
+            Whether to record this operation in ``regroup_history``.

         Returns
         -------